cpplibv/libv/LIBV-TODO.md

 --- STACK ------------------------------------------------------------------------------------------

-libv.ui.property: detect or react to property changes libv.ui.style: mouse style code out of component_base (inside doStyle instead of change to an external thing) libv.ui.property: move around property system a bit > instead of reflection inside doStyle, use two function (?)
+libv.ui.property: detect and/or react to property changes libv.ui.style: move style code out of component_base (inside doStyle instead of change to an external thing) libv.ui.property: move around property system a bit > instead of reflection inside doStyle, use two function (?)
 Am I really .. (?) | the aim is to remove the necessity of actually storing the property

 libv.ui: ui.settings and its FAST availability from context() | settings might end up being really stored in the context